The information contained in this section of the site is intended for US healthcare professionals only.

-Chronic pain is pain that lasts longer than 6 months.
-It can be mild or severe.
-When chronic pain is severe, it can impact daily activities, sleep, even relationships and work.
+Severe and persistent pain is pain that lasts longer than 6 months.
+It can impact daily activities, sleep, even relationships and work.

-Treatment for moderate-to-severe chronic pain is not as simple as finding a one-size-fits-all solution.
-There are many treatment options to help chronic pain.
+Treatment for severe and persistent pain is not as simple as finding a one-size-fits-all solution.
+There are many treatment options to help severe and persistent pain.
 You and your healthcare provider will work together to determine what works best for you.

-You and your healthcare provider may decide you need to move beyond your current treatment if your medications or therapies are not reducing your pain level enough, you are losing sleep because of pain, you are frequently using a short-acting opioid, or you need around-the-clock treatment.
+You and your healthcare provider may decide you need to move beyond your current treatment if your medications or therapies are not reducing your pain level enough, you are losing sleep because of pain, you are frequently using a short-acting opioid, or you need treatment for severe and persistent pain for an extended treatment period.

-BELBUCA (buprenorphine buccal film) is a strong prescription pain medicine that contains an opioid (narcotic) that is used to manage pain severe enough to require daily, around-the-clock, long-term treatment with an opioid, when other pain treatments such as non-opioid pain medicines or immediate-release opioid medicines do not treat your pain well enough or you cannot tolerate them.
+BELBUCA is a strong prescription pain medicine (buprenorphine) that contains an opioid (narcotic) that is used to manage severe and persistent pain that requires an extended treatment period with a daily opioid pain medicine when other pain medicines do not treat your pain well enough or you cannot tolerate them.

 BELBUCA is a long-acting opioid pain medicine that can put you at risk for overdose and death.
 Even if you take your dose correctly as prescribed, you are at risk for opioid addiction, abuse, and misuse that can lead to death.
-It is not for use to treat pain that is not around the clock.
+Not to be taken on an “as needed” basis.

 BELBUCA contains a medication called buprenorphine.
 Buprenorphine is a long-acting opioid that stays in your system longer than short-acting opioids.
 This means BELBUCA can be taken every 12 hours, instead of every 4 to 6 hours like many short-acting opioids.